mriot/userscripts/README.md

-# A collection of some of my userscripts
+# A collection of some convenience scripts

 [Userscripts](https://en.wikipedia.org/wiki/Userscript) enhance websites by extending or modifying certain behaviors or adding new features.
 They can be used with a userscript manager like [Tampermonkey](https://www.tampermonkey.net/).

+Scripts located within the [cheat-engine](cheat-engine/) directory are intended to be used with [Cheat Engine](https://www.cheatengine.org/), and are not meant to be used on the web.

 ## Note